DanLeEpicMan/UpdatedMonolithSolver/README.md

 3b: Then in command prompt, type (without quotes) "cd (whatever you just copied)".
 For me, I would input this into my command prompt (again, without quotes) "cd C:\Users\Daniel\Downloads\UpdatedMonolithSolver-main"

-Note for Step 3: If you leave the zip extraction destination unchanged then you'll have two folders called "UpdatedMonolithSolver-main" (To check if you have two, open the newly unzipped folder and see if there's a single folder in there called "UpdatedMonolithSolver-main".
+Note for Step 3: If you left the zip extraction destination unchanged then you'll have two folders called "UpdatedMonolithSolver-main" (To check if you have two, open the newly unzipped folder and see if there's a single folder in there called "UpdatedMonolithSolver-main".
 You'd essentially be clicking the same folder twice).
 You can either type "cd UpdatedMonolithSolver-main" or move the inner folder into Downloads (or wherever you'd like to keep it) and delete the empty folder.

 Step 4: This step is probably the most tedious and time-consuming one.
 I highly recommend playing in Borderless Windowed mode since you will be Alt-Tabbing a lot.
 I also recommend muting the game in Volume Mixer and playing your own music, as this minigame's music will probably drive you insane.